plocharczykweb/CaterpillarsCount-1/README.md

 root -> api -> users.php exists to stop users from creating accounts through the *old* Caterpillars Count! website.
 At some point in the process of creating an account through the old website, users are directed to the absolute URL "https://caterpillarscount.unc.edu/api/users.php", so we made that page into a notice that we have a new website that they should sign up through.

 root -> old is a copy of the old website's git repository.
 This copy is not being used for anything.
 The original files for the old website are available at https://github.com/hurlbertlab/caterpillars-count.
-I did not create the old website; I only created the new one.
+I, Aaron Plocharczyk, did not create the old website; I only created the new one.
 The old website was created by other developers for Caterpillars Count!